BTonny/flutter_typeahead_web/README.md

 suggestion box.
 In this example, we are returning the suggestionsBox immediately, meaning that we don't want any animation.

-### Cupertino Example:
-Please see the Cupertino code in the example project.

 ## Known Issues

 ### Animations